Saint Leibowitz and the Wild Horse Woman: Plot summary

+Blacktooth rejoins Brownpony, who elevates him to the position of Cardinal, he learns that Ædrea is still alive and the children have been adopted. Ædrea proves herself as a mystical healer at the Leibowitz Monastery.
+Brownpony declares an effective crusade against the Texark Empire, leading an alliance of Nomads, New Jerusalem Spooks and the Valanian Militia to recapture New Rome and excommunicating the Hannegan's cardinals.

-Blacktooth is seized by Texarks, who cast him into a New Rome dungeon.
-He eventually becomes aware of fires in the city, and is alerted to the fact that the Nomads have deserted Brownpony's cause and are sacking the city and countryside, while a Texark relief force approaches.
+Most of the crusading army decides to instead attack Hannegan City joined by militant Gleps from the Valley.
+Blacktooth is seized by Texarks, who cast him into a New Rome dungeon while remaining Nomads sack the city.
 He escapes the dungeon and falls into a drugged stupor, truly awakening in the damaged St. Peter's Cathedral, where he finds Brownpony and his last surviving bodyguard, Wooshin.
-Their reunion is disrupted by the arrival of a Nomad warrior, who informs them that the last loyal portions of the crusading army are departing.
-He warns them to flee, but Brownpony refuses and seats himself on the papal throne, the first Valana pope in decades to do so.
-When the Pope becomes aware of approaching Texark cavalry, he commits seppuku.
+Their reunion is disrupted by the arrival of a Nomad warrior, who informs them that the attack on Hannigan City failed and the last loyal portions of the crusading army are departing.
+He warns them to flee as a Texark relief force approaches New Rome but Brownpony refuses and seats himself on the papal throne, the first Valana pope in decades to do so.
+When the Pope realizes he has caused the church's great defeat, he has Wooshin behead him.
 Blacktooth stops Wooshin from joining him in the ritual act of suicide, and flees the approaching horsemen.
+A sick Blacktooth is plagued by visions of Saint Leibowitz and the Wild Horse Women holding his twin children as he searches for Ædrea.

 Blacktooth renounces his cardinalship before meeting briefly with the new, Texark-sponsored Pope, who turns out to be none other than the defected Cardinal Nauwhat.
 Blacktooth learns that the Hannegan Filpeo Harq, too, is dead, assassinated in an act of self-sacrifice by the vengeful Wooshin.
-It is mentioned that Blacktooth lived out his days as a hermit, not far from where Ædrea, now called Sister Clare, lives in a nunnery.
+It is mentioned that Blacktooth lived out his days as a hermit, not far from where Ædrea, now called Sister Clare, lives in a nunnery, home in The Valley of the Misborn.